Terkwood/BUGOUT/README.md

 ### Building the distributed monolith (everything but KataGo)

 BUGOUT uses docker to host multiple images, including a reverse-proxy for web traffic, and a redis instance.
 You need to create directory which will be used for volume mounting these instances.
-Inside the reverse-proxy directory, you'll need a `Caddyfile`, which this script will also create:
+Inside the reverse-proxy directory, you'll need a `Caddyfile`, which this script will also create. _This script uses sudo_, so _please_, review it before running it!

 ```sh
 sh admin/setup-local-dev.sh